rishikaaleti/Redesign-Project/README.md

 Implement appropriate labeling, titles, and annotations to provide context and understanding.

 #### 6. Iterative Design Process:
-Engage in an iterative design process by obtaining feedback from stakeholders or team members.
+Engage in an iterative design process by obtaining feedback from others.
 Make adjustments to the visualization based on feedback to ensure that it effectively communicates the intended message.

 #### 7. Documentation: